bakerb845/xcloc/CONTRIBUTING.md

 4. Be brave and set the floats and float complexes in the xcfft.h to void * then try out the mixed precision code.
 5. Tightly integrate with the travel-time computations in https://github.com/bakerb845/fteik.
 6. Extend the HDF5 IO to spherical coordinates and/or unstructured grids.
+7. Write kernel code for GPUs.
-7. Ask.
+8. Ask.
 There's always stuff to do.